-- Pick of the parcs: Chateau des Ormes – packed with top outdoor pursuits, this parc offers an amazing pool complex, golf course and tree top adventure course.
+- Pick of the parcs: Domaine des Ormes – packed with top outdoor pursuits, this parc offers an amazing pool complex, golf course and tree top adventure course.

 Perros Guirec is a bustling beach found on Brittany’s Pink Granite Coast, a beautiful part of the region that has fascinating rock and sand formations, as well as a choice of attractive beaches (try Trestraou or Trestingel).

 - Pick of the parcs: Le Ranolien – this Eurocamp Active parc comes complete with six pools.